-- Our graduate program is ranked 49th nationally among the 166 doctoral granting Mechanical Engineering Departments in the U.S. by the 2014 US News & World Report: America's Best Graduate Schools (ranked in 2013)
+- Our graduate program is ranked 61st nationally among the 171 (top 36%) doctoral granting Mechanical Engineering Departments in the U.S. by the 2015 U.S. News & World Report: America's Best Graduate Schools (ranked in 2014).

-- The National Science Foundation (NSF) ranks the Department of Mechanical Engineering-Engineering Mechanics 22nd in research xxpenditures with $13.692 Million among all Mechanical Engineering Departments in the U.S.
+- The National Science Foundation (NSF) ranks the Department of Mechanical Engineering-Engineering Mechanics 22nd in research expenditures with $13.981 million among all Mechanical Engineering Departments in the U.S.

 - The Department of Mechanical Engineering-Engineering Mechanics at Michigan Tech is proud to have been selected as the first mechanical engineering program in the Peace Corps Masters International Program.

 - The Keweenaw Research Center and the Department of Mechanical Engineering-Engineering at Michigan Tech will host the 2015 SAE Clean Snowmobile Challenge (CSC) during March 2-7 and have hosted it for the last 12 years.

 Our society is becoming increasingly complex.
 We must provide more food, water, and energy for a rapidly growing population, and we must limit damage to the environment in the process.
 Mechanical engineering will play a key role in meeting these challenges.
 So can you.

 As a mechanical engineer, you can make a difference in the world by using the latest technologies to help solve today’s grand challenges in

 - World hunger